Key takeaways

 Instructional design is the process of figuring out what a learner needs to be able to do, then designing the experiences that build that capability.
 It happens before any course gets built, and it’s what decides whether the eventual course actually works.

 More fully: instructional design starts with a performance gap, meaning people can’t do something they need to be able to do, and works backward from there.
 What does success on the job look like?
-What’s getting in the way of it now?
-What knowledge, skills, or judgment does someone need to close that gap?
-And what kind of practice will actually build those things rather than just expose people to them?
+What knowledge, skills, or judgment does someone need to close the gap?
+And what kind of practice will actually build that capability rather than just expose people to it?

 A few common misconceptions worth clearing up.